 Strategic Risk Capstone

-The Strategic Risk Capstone requires program participants to build on their own professional experience and their exposure to the academic content of the program to create a meaningful project that demonstrates their ability to take an integrated view of risk management in global finance.
+The Strategic Risk Capstone requires students to build on their own professional experience and exposure to the academic content of the program to create a meaningful project that demonstrates their ability to take an integrated view of risk management in global finance.
 This could take a number of forms:

-- Global financial implications of a specific risk management technique, instrument or market.
+- The global financial implications of a specific risk management technique, instrument, or market

-- Impact of risk management on the competitive positioning and strategic execution of firms (or a particular firm) in global financial markets and particular market segments.
+- The impact of risk management on the competitive positioning and strategic execution of firms (or a particular firm) in global financial markets and particular market segments

-- Assessment of probable future directions in the development of specific instruments, techniques or markets associated with risk management.
+- An assessment of probable future directions in the development of specific instruments, techniques, or markets associated with risk management

 The integrative projects should not take the form of formal dissertations or narrative papers.
-Rather, they should take the form of “reports to management,” emphasizing substance over length and the forest over the trees.
+Rather, create them in the form of “reports to management,” emphasizing substance over length and the forest over the trees.
 Where possible, they should be action-oriented and framed in terms of business policy and competitive strategy.
 Given this format, they should be easily convertible into PowerPoint presentations.